Computational-Plant-Science/pycyapi/README.md

 - pull a file from the Data Store and spawn a single container to process it
 - pull a directory from the Data Store and spawn a single container to process it
-- pull a directory from the Data Store and spawn multiple containers to process files in parallel
+- pull a directory from the Data Store and spawn multiple containers, one for each file

 To pull a file or directory, add an `input` section (the file or directory name will be substituted for `$INPUT` when `command` is invoked).